sandipsinha/LogglyExportTools/README.md

 LogglyExportTools
 =================

-Export events from Loggly and into various other systems
+Export events from Loggly and into various other systems.
+The tools are designed to be chained together.
+For example, to load events from Loggly into MySQL, first run DownloadJSON, then json2csv, the LoadCSVIntoSQL.
+You can setup a cron to do this every day.

 **DownloadJSON** - Downloads one day worth of data from Loggly matching your query.
 You can download up to 5000 events at a time.
 It stores the data as JSON.
 >usage: DownloadJSON.py [-h] username password subdomain query outputFile